steerable-ai/lmfunctions/README.md

 * [transformers](https://github.com/huggingface/transformers)
 * [litellm](https://github.com/BerriAI/litellm)

-The default backend can be set using shorcuts.
+The default language model can be set using shorcuts.
 For example, the following sets `llamacpp` and retrieves a model from from HuggingFace Hub:

 ```python
 import lmfunctions as lmf